andrewg4/SMPlayer/README.md

 # SMPlayer
-SMPlayer - Simple Media Player for Android with playlists, search and sorting
+SMPlayer - Simple Music Player for Android with playlists, search and sorting